 Finally, while you do not have to prove your innocence, if you can prove your innocence, this can obviously be a very strong defense.
 If it is possible to prove that you were not actually driving under the influence (or if you can call the prosecution’s evidence into question), then you can defeat your DUI.

-Discuss Your Case with Bergen County DUI Attorney Scott Gorman
+Discuss Your Case with Essex County DUI Attorney Scott Gorman

-Are you facing a DUI charge in Bergen County?
+Are you facing a DUI charge in Essex County?
 If so, we encourage you to contact us promptly for a free and confidential consultation.
-To discuss your case with Bergen County DUI attorney Scott Gorman, call 201-489-9199 or send us your contact information online now.
+To discuss your case with Essex County DUI attorney Scott Gorman, call 201-489-9199 or send us your contact information online now.

 Published in Categories: DUI / DWI